-Meditation comes in various forms for different purposes.
-The most commonly known forms of meditation- in the Western world - involve deep breathing and clearing the mind for the purposes of relaxation and stress reduction.
-This meditation has scientifically proven to bolster health and well-being.
-It is taught in various therapies and encouraged for mental, behavioral, and physical health.
+The most commonly known forms of meditation--in the Western world, anyway--involve deep breathing and clearing the mind for the purposes of relaxation and stress reduction.
+This style, called Mindfulness, is scientifically proven to bolster health and well-being in various ways.
+It's taught in medicine, therapy, schools, businesses, etc. and encouraged for mental, behavioral, and physical health.

 Although not necessarily advertised as meditation, breathing techniques common to meditation is now taught through the medical community as HeartMath, in which we use our breathing to help connect heart and mind together.
 (For more information on HeartMath, see the Institute of HeartMath website.)

 Basics of Meditation Practice

-Ideally, you'll want to be on your back with your arms by your side, but if such a position is uncomfortable or impossible for you, seated in a chair with a back will work.
-If you desire, you can burn candles or incense or have music playing to help you relax.
+Ideally, you'll want to be on your back with your arms by your side, but if such a position is uncomfortable or impossible for you, seated in a chair with a straight back will work.
+If you desire, burn candles or incense or have music playing to help you relax.

 However, ideal breathing for non-stressful moments in daily life involves the use of our diaphragm.
 By using this muscle when we breathe, we allow our lungs to fully expand down into the abdomen and filling the chest during inhale and then pushing the air back out completely on exhale.

 To practice, breathe deeply through your nose.
 Feel your abdomen push out followed by the chest as you fill your lungs with air.
 Exhale through your mouth, feeling the air first leave your chest followed by your abdomen as your diaphragm pushes out any remaining air.

 For example, consciously relax each part of your body in the following order: head, neck, shoulders, arms, wrists, hands, chest, abdomen, back/spine, hips, pelvis, legs, ankles, feet.
 Some people find it more effective if you first tense your muscles intentionally and then relax them quickly.

-If you fall asleep, do not assume failure.
+If you fall asleep, don't assume failure.
 When you first learn meditation, the idea is to relax.
 Falling asleep means you did just that!

 One technique is to try to hear and think absolutely nothing, letting any stray thoughts drift away as you become aware of them.
 If you find you criticize yourself or get frustrated easily, then when the thoughts pop up, simply say to yourself "Oh, that's a thought," and just let it go.
-Over time, you'll learn to just let thoughts go like leaves floating on a stream without attaching any judgement.
+Over time, you'll learn to just let thoughts go, like leaves floating on a stream, without attaching any judgement.

 Another technique is to focus on any sounds around you without attaching meaning or thought to them; simply listen.
 Just like with the last example, if you find yourself thinking, just say "that's a thought" and let it go.

 Meditation Used in Witchcraft

 Meditations can be used in solitary and group settings.
 They may be guided or resemble shamanic journey in which the sounds of instruments does the guiding.

-Witches may use meditation for helping to balance chakras, get in touch with their guides, spiritually travel to upper and lower worlds to seek guidance, new perspectives, or answers to a problem.
+Witches may use meditation for helping with balancing chakras, communicating with their guides, spiritually travel to upper and lower worlds to seek guidance, new perspectives, or finding answers to a problem.
 In group meditations, Witches may use guided imagery to help each other connect on a spiritual level or share an experience.

 Keep in mind that many traditions and meditation practices exists for various purposes.
-As you continue to study, be sure to look into these other techniques and see whether or not they are appropriate to integrate into your practice.
+As you continue to study, be sure to look into these other techniques and see whether or not they're appropriate to integrate into your practice.

 Grounding and Centering Meditation Practice

 Here you can use symbolic associations to help you release negativity and come into your center.
 Earth elemental imagery is commonly used for grounding and centering; although you may find another elemental association to work better based on your affinities.

 Start off with your basics of meditation with breathing and relaxing.

 Next, imagine yourself standing in a stream.
 Feel the water on your feet, hear the sounds of nature around you, see the plants at the water's edge.
 Taste the moisture-rich air and smell the wet ground.